NCSU-DANCE-Research-Group/ClearCausal/README.md

 ```
 ./run_3_experiments_multi_outer.sh
 ```
 The script outputs result folders for each bug with names that begin with `res_avg_std`.
-With the default settings, the `combined_correlation_results_wdependency` file contains the FCA results.
+With the default settings, the `combined_correlation_results_wdependency` file contains the ClearCausal results.
 Each folder contain the following files:
   * `combined_correlation_results_wdependency` - Results with dependency filtering
   * `combined_correlation_results_wnamespace`  - Results with namespace filtering